sysgears/grain/docs/latest.markdown

 ```

 `source_dir` - directory or a list of directories with website sources.
 The directories are handled sequentially
-by Grain and if the same files with same relative locations appear in each directory, then the file from the directory
+by Grain, and if the same files with same relative locations appear in each directory, then the file from the directory
-listed later takes precedence.
+listed first takes precedence.
 Default: <br />

 ``` groovy:nl
 source_dir = ["${base_dir}/content", "${base_dir}/theme", "${cache_dir}/compass"]